Dancer

 Skills

-You'll need to demonstrate the following:
+You'll need to have:

-- physical fitness, stamina and perseverance
+- high levels of physical and mental fitness, stamina and body awareness

-- communication and interpersonal skills
+- strong communication and interpersonal skills for working with choreographers, directors and other dancers

 Work experience